unicitynetwork/execution-model-tex/execution-sdk-doc.md

  * For the purpose of addressing and calculating Unicity request IDs, each predicate must provide a unique way to calculate its fingerprint/hash.
  * The predicate can be atomic or composite (consisting of other predicates joined via boolean operators).
 Composite predicates are out of scope of the current spec.
  *
- * Examples: burn (FALSE always), simple single pubkey lock, m/n multisig lock, timelock, atomic swap unlocker, generic WASM function, requirement to spend to specific addresses, recursive/composition of other predicates
+ * Examples: PREBUILT: burn (FALSE always), simple single pubkey lock, m/n multisig lock, timelock, requirement to spend to specific addresses, atomic swap unlocker; GENERIC: generic bitcoin script, generic WASM function; COMPOSITE: boolean expression combining other predicates by using logical AND, OR, NOT
  */
 interface Predicate {
   /** Each specific predicate type would require a specific set of locking params and unlocking arguments.